Castor and Pollux Organix Grain Free canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 The Bottom Line

-Judging by its ingredients alone, Castor and Pollux Organix Grain Free looks like an above-average canned dog food.
+Judging by its ingredients alone, Castor and Pollux Organix Grain Free canned dog food looks like an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 Below-average protein.
 Above-average fat.
 And above-average carbs when compared to a typical canned dog food.

-When you consider the protein-boosting effects of the pea flour, flaxseed meal and rice protein concentrate contained in another recipe, this looks like the profile of a wet product containing just a moderate amount of meat.
+When you consider the protein-boosting effect of the pea flour and flaxseed meal, this looks like the profile of a wet product containing just a moderate amount of meat.

 Castor and Pollux Organix Grain Free is a meat-based canned dog food using a moderate amount of chicken or turkey as its main sources of animal protein, thus earning the brand 4 stars.

 A Final Word